toxicsnek/tfm2-Rust-Forge/docs/WORKING_WITH_FORGE.md

 - Set icons and other identity assets.
 - Configure base stats and growth stats.
 - Define reusable named buffs.
+- Define named persistent counters and flags for mechanics that must survive death.

 Buffs should be defined before building effects that add, remove, or check them.

+Persistent state names should be defined before using `Modify Persistent Counter`, `Set Persistent Flag`, `Persistent Counter`, or `Persistent Flag`.

 ## 5. Configure An Ability